2009 energy efficiency and renewable energy research investment: Background

 During his 2008 presidential campaign President Barack Obama stated to help and invest federal money into the green energy industry in the United States.
 President Obama stated that the plan would put 460,000 Americans to work on renewable energy projects and double the amount of renewable energy produced over the next three years.
 The plan provided funds to 2 million homes by improving things such as insulation problems.
 The government pledged to use federal funds to improve the efficiency of 75 percent of federal buildings.

 New green job market

 President Obama made a plan that put 460,000 Americans to work on energy projects and doubled the amount of alternative energy produced over the next three years.
 The number of green energy jobs increased.
 In the short term, the plan would provide funds to improve 2 million homes by improving things such as insulation and leaky windows.
 The government also hired additional workers to improve the efficiency of 75 percent of federal buildings. $500 million was distributed as grants for training workers in their respected jobs markets.
-That sum includes $50 million for communities battered by job losses and restructuring the auto industry after the financial crisis of 2008.
+That sum includes $50 million for communities battered by job losses and restructuring the auto industry after the 2008 financial crisis.
 The energy, education and labor departments also started a partnership to help link the unemployed with jobs, training and education opportunities together.